Muthumariamman Temple (Matale)

 History

 The history of Sri Muthumariamman Temple can be traced back to the 19th century (Abeyawardana, 2004).
-It is said to have been founded during the Kandyan era by a person named Karuppannar (Arumugam, 1991).
+It is said to have been established during the Kandyan Period by a devotee named Karuppannar (Arumugam, 1991).
 However, the shrine at the present site was built as a proper Hindu temple during the fifth decade of the 20th century by Suppiah Pillai (Arumugam, 1991).

 Festivals